enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 False discovery rate
 Why do we take FDR rather than FWE?
 	Bc the FWE will often leave no data with significant results.
 It can be too conservative.
-	Has to do with this false positive and negative
-	R is the total of FP and TP
-	We say, 5% of the voxels we measue are wrongly declared as FP What's FDR? #unclear NOT UNDERSTOOD EVEN WITH THE  BOOK is the proportion of Type I errors among the rejected hypotheses FDR=P*(V/R) What does FDR depends on?
+What's FDR? #unclear NOT UNDERSTOOD EVEN WITH THE  BOOK
+	is the proportion of Type I errors among the rejected hypotheses FDR=P*(V/R) What does FDR depends on?